bryfeng/sherpa-front/README.md

 Wallets

-- When `VITE_WALLETCONNECT_PROJECT_ID` is set, the app shows a WalletConnect modal with multiple EVM wallets.
+- When `VITE_WALLETCONNECT_PROJECT_ID` is set, the app now exposes Reown AppKit with both Wagmi (EVM) and Solana adapters.
+WalletConnect sessions can connect Ethereum or Solana wallets side by side.
-- If not set, a fallback "Use Address" button lets you paste an `0x...` address to preview portfolio data.
+- If not set, a fallback "Use Address" button lets you paste either an `0x...` EVM address or a Solana base58 address to preview portfolio data.
-- Architecture is ready to add non‑EVM connectors (e.g., Solana, Sui) via separate providers later.

 Roadmap